Draw districts by population size

 Examples of federal and constitutional requirements include the Apportionment Clause of Article I, Section 2, which requires that all districts need to be as equal in population as possible.
 Another important piece of legislation was the Voting Rights Act of 1965, which prohibits any plans or practices that intentionally or inadvertently result in the denial of any citizen the right to vote on the basis of race.

 States can adopt their own redistricting criteria, or principles, for drawing the plans.
 Principles, or criteria, may be found in state constitutions or statutes or may be adopted by the legislature, chamber, or committee.
 For instance, the state of Maryland requires the compactness of districts and that lines should be drawn with consideration to existing natural and political boundaries.
 (Md.
 Const. art.
 III, §§ 3-5).
 Some states, such as Colorado, specify the degree to which their population deviation per district may range, restricting districts from having a population deviation above 5 percent (Colo.
 Const.
 Art.
 V, § 46).

-To help you draw new districts, you'll use Esri Redistricting, also known as Redistricting Online, a web-based solution that enables governments, advocates, and citizens to draft, edit, and share regulation-compliant redistricting plans.
+To help you draw new districts, you'll use Esri Redistricting, a web-based solution that enables governments, advocates, and citizens to draft, edit, and share regulation-compliant redistricting plans.

 Learn more about how to use Esri Redistricting.

 Maryland, one of the United States' 13 original states, is a diverse state stretching from the Atlantic Ocean to the Appalachian Mountains.
 It has approximately 6 million residents; it ranks nineteenth in U.S. population despite ranking forty-second in size.
 Its relatively densely packed population has eight elected officials in the United States House of Representatives.
 For this tutorial, you'll map seven districts.